FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Dataset Description and Design of Experiments

 \subsection{Design of Experiments}

 In the experiments, as a FL algorithm, we exploited FedAvg \cite{li2019convergence}, which updates the global model by aggregating the weighted averages of locally trained models on clients.
 This algorithm was selected as the aggregation method, as it serves as a widely adopted baseline, allowing fair and interpretable comparisons between different pruning strategies.
 This choice allows us to ensure that performance differences are caused by the pruning method instead of the aggregation process.
 In the experiments, the number of communication rounds was set to 20, with each client performing 3 local training epochs per round to allow sufficient model updates while maintaining a manageable overall training duration.
 During the experiments, we observed that increasing the number of communication rounds or local epochs beyond this point did not lead to notable changes in model performance.
 We tested our strategy in the context of two learning tasks: 1) multi-label scene classification using BigEarthNet-S2; and 2) single-label scene classification using EuroSAT.
 We considered six different DL model architectures: ResNet6~\cite{he2016resnet} ($\approx 1.7$M parameters), ResNet18~\cite{he2016resnet} ($\approx 11.7$M parameters), ResNet50~\cite{he2016resnet} ($\approx 25.5$M parameters), ViT-B16~\cite{dosovitskiy2021an} ($\approx 86$M parameters), ConvNeXt V2 Atto~\cite{liu2022convnet} ($\approx 3.7$M parameters), and ConvNeXt V2 Nano~\cite{liu2022convnet} ($\approx 14.0$M parameters).
-As explanation-guided pruning methods, we selected LRP~\cite{yeom2021pruning} and IG~\cite{hatefi2024pruning} due to their proven success.
+As explanation-guided pruning methods, we selected LRP~\cite{yeom2021pruning} and IG~\cite{hatefi2024pruning} due to their proven success and reliability in RS scene classification \cite{klotz2025effectiveness}.
 We extended their applicability to FL by computing relevance scores to identify less important parameters and applying structured pruning to the global model before redistributing it to clients.
 For LRP hyperparameterization, each model was divided into four consecutive parts following the approach in \cite{hatefi2024pruning}.
 For the ResNet architectures, we used the epsilon rule in the low-level hidden layers, the gamma rule in the mid-level and high-level hidden layers, and the epsilon rule again in the fully connected layers.
 For ViT-B16, we employed the epsilon rule uniformly in all four parts.
+The relevance scores are computed only at the central server using a publicly available reference dataset $D_{ref}$, which is independent of the local data on clients.
+In our experiments, $D_{ref}$ is constructed by randomly sampling 500 images from the validation set.
+This reference set is used exclusively for server-side relevance estimation and pruning-mask generation, and it is not used for client-side training.
+Since the relevance computation is performed entirely at the central server, local data is not shared with the central server.
 We considered layer-wise pruning configuration, where model parameters are pruned independently within each layer, and a global pruning configuration, where the entire model is pruned at once.
 All models were trained using the Adam optimizer with a learning rate of 0.001, weight decay of 1e-4, and a batch size of 512.
 Pruning was applied after a warmup phase of 10 communication rounds (\(\upsilon=10\)).
 This choice reflects the trade-off between achieving model stability and minimizing communication overhead.
 Performance was evaluated using micro mean Average Precision (mAP) for the multi-label classification task and overall accuracy for the single-label classification task.
 We used mAP as it is well suited for multi-label classification tasks with class imbalance, providing a comprehensive measure by aggregating true positives, false positives, and false negatives across all classes.